 All of the Plan's assets are held in the UMMS Master Pension Trust (the Master Trust), which was established during the year ended June 30, 2012 for the investment assets of multiple-sponsored retirement plans.
 Each participating plan has an undivided interest in the Master Trust.
-The Plan's percentage interest in the net assets of the Master Trust was approximately 5% at June 30, 2016 and 2015.
+The Plan's percentage interest in the net assets of the Master Trust was approximately 6% and 5% at June 30, 2017 and 2016, respectively.
 Investment income and administrative expenses relating to the Master Trust are allocated to the individual plans based on this percentage.